Topological aspects of the NS5-brane: Consequences for the action and partition function

-The following is analogous to the corresponding statement in M-theory \cite{KSpin} \begin{proposition} The $F_4$-term in $\Pi$ when annihilated by the first differential in K-theory gives rise to a quadratic refinement of a bilinear form. \end{proposition}
+The following is analogous to the corresponding statement in M-theory \cite{KSpin}. \begin{proposition} The $F_4$-term cohomology class in $\Pi$ if annihilated by the first differential in K-theory gives rise to a quadratic refinement of a bilinear form. \end{proposition}